Zhengping Zhuang, M.D., Ph.D.

 - Bethesda, MD 20892

-Dr. Zhuang is a research scientist leading the Cancer Stem Cell Biology Program within the NCI Center for Cancer Research’s Neuro-Oncology Branch (NOB).
+Dr. Zhuang is a research scientist who leads the Cancer Stem Cell Biology Research Program in the Neuro-Oncology Branch (NOB).
 His program uses critical patient observations to drive bench research, which is then translated for clinical use.
 He has investigated the role of hypoxia signaling in tumor pathophysiology throughout his career, which led him to discover a unique neuroendocrine tumor syndrome caused by a somatic gain-of-function mutation in the genes encoding hypoxia-inducible factor 2α (HIF2α), causing Pacak-Zhuang syndrome.

 This model has helped him explore the role of hypoxia signaling in tumor pathophysiology, including brain tumors.
 His lab is currently investigating hypoxia signaling, IDH mutations, and p53 mutations in brain tumor development and progression—using patient-derived stem cell and neuroprogenitor cell in vitro and in vivo models.
 His lab is also applying these findings to the development of novel therapeutic agents, including immunomodulating agents and CAR-T cell therapies for brain tumors.
 Some of these agents have already entered clinical trials at the NOB.